-Scott Greenberg is the founder and executive director of the Freedom Fund.
+Scott Greenberg is the executive director of the Freedom Fund.
 He is co-founder of the Connecticut Bail Fund and formerly a program manager at Transitions Clinic at Yale University, where he studied the intersection of mass incarceration and health.
+Previously he worked as a research associate at the Brennan Center for Justice at NYU Law and graduated from Vassar College in 2012.
 Scott has written for publications such as the Wall Street Journal, Miami Herald, Health Affairs and Village Voice.
-Previously he worked as a research associate at the Brennan Center for Justice.
-Scott graduated from Vassar College in 2012.

 Write him at email@example.com.